Hartt 100: Beyond the Performance

 Garmany Chamber Music Concert

-As part of the festival, you have the opportunity to attend our last Garmany concert of the season!
-Purchased tickets are required for this performance.
+As part of the festival, the public had an opportunity to attend our last Garmany concert of the season on March 24, 2022 with Bass-Baritone and Hartt Alumnus Ryan Speedo Greene.